Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 }
 ```

-Flavors of if statements.
+Multiple flavors of if statements can be used.

 1. if.
 2. if-else.
-3. if-else if-else.
+3. if-else-if-else.

 ![if-flavors.png](images/if-flavors.png)